In Development

 RED BLOOM

-SCRIPT COMPLETE.
-CURRENTLY IN FINANCING AND PRE-PRODUCTION.
+CURRENTLY IN PRE-PRODUCTION.

 SYNOPSIS